syncfusion-content/fileformat-docs/File-Formats/PDF/PdfGrid.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Table/PdfGrid/Add-string-formatting-for-a-row-in-table).

 ## Row and Column spanning

 The essential PDF supports both row and column spanning in a PDF table.